 For sampling, a virtual snowball sampling method was employed, particularly useful in cases where it was difficult to access subjects with the desired characteristics.
 In this approach, participants within existing networks recruit others, and the process continues until data saturation is achieved (Kumar, 2011).
 Data collection was conducted through email, WhatsApp, LinkedIn, and other virtual platforms.
 The sample for this study consisted of 100 SME owners from the Kandy district.
-Data were collected using a selfadministered, standardized questionnaire that meets established criteria for reliability and validity.
-The data were analyzed using SPSS and Excel, with frequency analysis, correlation testing, and regression analysis applied to assess the data and test the hypotheses.
+Data were collected using a self-administered, standardized questionnaire that meets established criteria for reliability and validity.
+The data were analyzed using SPSS, including frequency analysis, correlation testing, and regression analysis was applied to test the hypotheses.